JoeWangu/ReInvent/README.md

 # ReInvent
-Jetpack Compose application that displays data from a Rest API.
+Jetpack Compose application that displays data from a Django Rest API.